raphlcx/json2gsheet/README.md

     JsonFile <--> ID <--> GoogleSheetColumn
 ```

-`id` identifies the JSON file, at the same time it identifies which column to push the JSON values to.
+ID identifies the JSON file, at the same time it identifies which column to push the JSON values to.
 It is a one-to-one mapping.

 Files are identified through the use of file name template.
-For instance, given the file name template `file.$id.json`, and the `id` supplied is `123`, the JSON file `file.123.json` will be loaded.
+For instance, given the file name template `file.$id.json`, and the ID supplied is `123`, the JSON file `file.123.json` will be loaded.

 Which column the JSON values is pushed to is specified in the configuration file.